SAP/yeoman-ui/CONTRIBUTING.md

 #### Run the VSCode extension

 - Start VSCode on your local machine, and click on open workspace.
 Select this repo folder.
-- On the debug panel choose "Run Extension", and click on the "Run" button.
+- On the debug panel choose `Run Extension`, and click on the `Run` button.

 #### Advanced scenarios